-When color changes to red, it is no longer possible (or impossible for other reasons, such as moving through an enemy stack) and the move won't be implemented at all (as per Illustration 15.6).
+When color changes to red, it is no longer possible and the move won't be implemented at all (as per Illustration 15.6).

 When color changes to orange, this means that the moving unit will be in battle in the destination, as this one is currently enemy controlled (as per Illustration 15.7).